-The U.S. Bureau of Labor Statistics (BLS) states that employment opportunities for industrial production managers are predicted to decline about 4% during the 2014-2024 decade.
-Industrial production managers earned a median yearly salary of $93,940, according to the same source as of May 2015 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) states that employment opportunities for industrial production managers are predicted to show little or no change during the 2018-2028 decade.
+Industrial production managers earned a median yearly salary of $103,380, according to the same source as of May 2018 (www.bls.gov).

 Continuing Education Information

 There are a number of continuing education options for those who hold an undergraduate degree in industrial technology.
 Graduate degree programs in related fields are widely available, leading to such titles as Master of Engineering, Master of Science in Industrial Engineering or Master of Science in Engineering and Technology Management.
 For individuals seeking more career-focused educational programs or professionally recognized certification credentials, organizations like APICS The Association for Operations Management offers a wide variety of courses, seminars and certification exams.